ashutoshmjain/gita/src/how.md

 ---

-[^experience]: Modern  web-apps, offer a multitude of 'Themes' - the fonts, color combinations, and the font sizes.
+[^theme]: Modern  web-apps, offer a multitude of 'Themes' - the fonts, color combinations, and the font sizes.
 It is almost impossible to review the text though all the possible combinations.
-Thus a time-pressed editor must choose one to preview the write ups (:- .
+Thus a lone writer-editor must choose one to preview the write ups (:- .
 It was much easier in older times when all books had the same white-ish color and all words were mostly a shade of black :-)

 ---